Running Boundary Condition: Conclusions and discussions

 In this paper we focused on systems of short-ranged interaction and its long-wavelength limit, however, it is also interesting to investigate systems governed by long-ranged interaction in the bulk, whose long-wavelength limit cannot be reduced to a point interaction.
 One of typical examples for such systems is the one-dimensional conformal mechanics \cite{deAlfaro:1976je} described by the bulk Hamiltonian

 where $g$ is a dimensionless coupling constant.
 As in the case of free Hamiltonian, \eqref{eq:5.2} is characterized by lack of any scale parameter.
 However, boundary condition at the origin may introduce a new length scale $L_{0}$.
-Indeed, for the coupling constant lying on the range $-1/4<g<3/4$, it can be shown that the self-adjoint extension of $H_{\text{bulk}}$ admits the following $U(1)$ family of boundary conditions\footnote{The upper bound $g=3/4$ is due to the reason that one of the two independent zero-energy solutions $\psi(r) \propto r^{\nu_{-}}$ becomes non-square-integrable at the origin when $g \geq 3/4$.
-Hence in the region $3/4 \leq g < \infty$ there is no chance for the self-adjoint extension of \eqref{eq:5.2}.}:
+Indeed, for the coupling constant lying on the range $-1/4<g<3/4$,\footnote{The upper bound $g=3/4$ is due to the reason that one of the two independent zero-energy solutions $\psi(r) \propto r^{\nu_{-}}$ becomes non-square-integrable at the origin when $g \geq 3/4$.
+Hence in the region $3/4 \leq g < \infty$ there is no chance for the self-adjoint extension of \eqref{eq:5.2}.} it can be shown that the self-adjoint extension of $H_{\text{bulk}}$ admits the following $U(1)$ family of boundary conditions (see Appendix \ref{appendix}):

 or, equivalently,